Find answers to MN SNAP's frequently asked questions:

 We may operate on senior animals depending upon their physical exam and health history.

-Try to be sure that your pet has “gone potty” prior to bringing your pet in for surgery.
+Try to be sure your pet has “gone potty” prior to bringing them in for surgery.
 Be sure to take your dog for a walk or let it out to eliminate immediately prior to surgery.
 If you can’t be certain of whether your pet has done so, don’t worry, your pet can still have surgery.

 Please place a towel or blanket in your pet’s carrier so that your pet will be more comfortable during recovery after surgery and when you pick it up.

-Please have all paperwork filled out and signed, have your Minnesota ID, proof of qualification and payment ready at the time of check-in.
-(All fees are to be paid in full at check-in, CASH ONLY).
+Please have all paperwork filled out and signed and payment ready at the time of check-in (all fees are to be paid in full at check-in, cash or credit card only).

 Because of differences in the length of surgery and recovery time based on species, age and gender, we cannot predict exactly when a pet can go home.
 Your pet will go home in the afternoon or evening on the same day as surgery.